openiddict/openiddict-core/README.md

 ## What's OpenIddict?

-OpenIddict aims at providing a **versatile solution** to implement an **OpenID Connect server and token validation in any ASP.NET Core 2.1, 3.1 and 5.0 application**, and starting in OpenIddict 3.0, **any ASP.NET 4.x application using Microsoft.Owin too**.
+OpenIddict aims at providing a **versatile solution** to implement an **OpenID Connect server and token validation in any ASP.NET Core 2.1 (and higher) application**.
+**ASP.NET 4.6.1 (and higher) applications are also fully supported thanks to a native Microsoft.Owin 4.2 integration**.

 OpenIddict fully supports the **[code/implicit/hybrid flows](http://openid.net/specs/openid-connect-core-1_0.html)**, the **[client credentials/resource owner password grants](https://tools.ietf.org/html/rfc6749)** and the [device authorization flow](https://tools.ietf.org/html/rfc8628).
 You can also create your own custom grant types.